geneontology/geneontology.github.io/_docs/go-consortium-contributors-list.md

 |[WormBase](http://www.wormbase.org/)| 	WormBase is an international consortium of biologists and computer scientists dedicated to providing the research community with accurate, current, accessible information concerning the genetics, genomics and biology of Caenorhabditis elegans and related nematodes. |	WormBase is supported by grant #U41 HG002223 from the National Human Genome Research Institute at the US National Institutes of Health, the UK Medical Research Council, and the UK Biotechnology and Biological Sciences Research Council.| [	WormBase](http://www.wormbase.org/tools/support)|
 |[The Zebrafish Model Organism Database (ZFIN)](http://zfin.org/)| 	Reference datasets and information on Danio rerio |	|  	[ZFIN](curators@zfin.org)|

-## Former GO Consortium Contributing Groups
+## Former GO Consortium contributing groups

 In alphabetical order: